dixx/throwaway-camera-upgrade/README.md

 The device should go to sleep after, say, 30 seconds or so.

 ### Parts
-- throw-away camera and housing (found one for 1€ at a flea market)
+- disposable camera and housing (found one for 1€ at a flea market)
 - NodeMCU ESP3266 (4-7€)
 - camera module (4-7€)
 - SD card reader module (1-4€)